pviswana/W251/homeworks/hw09/readme.md

 * The loss function was not fully converged, so there was more room for improvement.

 ### Were you overfitting?
 * Based on the graphs it doesn't look like we are overfitting yet.
-It is possible that if we run the training model for more number of steps the loss may reduce more and possibly cause overfitting.
+The eval loss and training loss looked very similar to each other indicating that we did not overfit the model.

 ### Were your GPUs fully utilized?
 * The GPUs were 100% utilized as seen below